DesiQuintans/eye-holdaim/README.md

 ## Note about dropped inputs

-The game itself has a lot of jank with regards to aiming, and it becomes more noticeable since this script gives you fluid hold-to-aim controls.
+The game itself has a lot of jank with regards to aiming, and it becomes more noticeable now that this script gives you fluid hold-to-aim controls.
 Sometimes you may find that you don't go into aim mode even if you've pressed Right Mouse down.
 This is not my script's fault, it's actually the game dropping inputs.
-You can confirm this yourself by rapidly tapping the aim button (whether it is bound to "/" or bound to "Right Mouse") and seeing that the game has a mind of its own.
+You can confirm this yourself by rapidly tapping the Aim button when the script is not running and seeing that the game ignores new inputs while the transitional animations are playing.